SATABHISHA/LaravelProjectVistora/EMPLOYEE_LEAVE_BALANCE_API_DOCUMENTATION.md

 ---

-## 3. Get All Employees Leave List
+## 3. Get Employees Leave List

-Retrieve leave balances for all employees in a corporation.
+Retrieve leave balances for all employees or a specific employee in a corporation.

 ### Endpoint

 ```
-GET /api/employee-leave-balance/list/{corpId}
+GET /api/employee-leave-balance/list/{corpId}/{empCode?}
 ```

 ### URL Parameters